Ensemble Inference Methods for Models With Noisy and Expensive Likelihoods: Introduction

 \subsection{Literature Review}

-The focus of this paper is the solution of inverse problems, via optimization or probabilistic approaches.
-Due to their wide applicability and practical success, Markov Chain Monte Carlo (MCMC) methods based on Metropolis-Hastings (MH) transition kernels remain the de-facto approach to performing Bayesian inference for complex and/or high-dimensional statistical models \cite{hastings1970monte,robert2013monte}, and in particular, play an important role in Bayesian inversion \cite{kaipio2006statistical}.
-An MCMC method can effectively explore the posterior distribution of a Bayesian model providing systematic uncertainty quantification and, with sufficient computational effort, return an arbitrarily accurate approximation to an expectation of a quantity of interest.
-On the other hand, such methods require large numbers of iterations to provide an accurate characterisation of the posterior distribution \cite{geyer1991markov}.
-While convergence of many MH chains can be guaranteed under mild conditions \cite{meyn2012markov}, the speed of convergence can be prohibitively slow, either because of small, incremental, proposal moves or because of frequent proposal rejections.
-For Bayesian models with computationally expensive likelihoods this may render MCMC based methods computationally prohibitive, as they require at least one likelihood evaluation per MCMC step.
-In practice it is not unusual for MCMC methods to require $O(10^5)$ or more likelihood computations \cite{geyer1991markov}, which may be infeasible if each involves the evaluation of an expensive PDE, for example in climate modeling \cite{jarvinen2012ensemble}, the geophysical sciences more generally \cite{oliver2008inverse,chandra2019bayeslands} and for agent-based models \cite{gomes2019parameter}.
-The overall performance depends on both the characteristics of the target posterior distribution and the parameters of the specific proposal distribution.
-In particular, the proposal variance must be chosen suitably for the model under consideration, for example based on MCMC convergence diagnostics \cite{mengersen1999mcmc,vats2020analyzing}.
+The focus of this paper is the solution of Bayesian inverse problems, via optimization or probabilistic approaches.
+Due to the intractability of the posterior distribution associated to a typical Bayesian inversion problem, sampling methods play an important role in exploring the posterior distribution and providing systematic uncertainty quantification.
+Due to their wide applicability and practical success, Markov Chain Monte Carlo (MCMC) methods based on Metropolis-Hastings (MH) transition kernels remain the de-facto approach to sampling from high-dimensional and/or complex posterior distributions.
+Given sufficient computational effort, an MCMC scheme can return an arbitrarily accurate approximation to an expectation of a quantity of interest, however this often requires large numbers of iterations to provide an accurate characterisation of the posterior distribution \cite{geyer1991markov}.
+For Bayesian models with computationally expensive likelihoods, such as those typically arising in climate modeling \cite{jarvinen2012ensemble}, the geophysical sciences \cite{oliver2008inverse,chandra2019bayeslands} and agent-based models \cite{gomes2019parameter}, this may render MCMC based methods computationally prohibitive, as they require at least one likelihood evaluation per MCMC step.